vue-land/vue-land/src/markdown/q-and-a/02-damian-dulisz-chris-fritz.md

 **chrisng**

-Is using this.$emit('update:model', newValue) inside child component to update parent data considered bad practice?
+Is using this.\$emit('update:model', newValue) inside child component to update parent data considered bad practice?

 <guest name="Chris Fritz" />

 Nope, not considered a bad practice.
-The key is that it is that the nature of the interaction is still obvious in both components, so there's no implicit interference, like with patterns such as this.$parent.
+The key is that it is that the nature of the interaction is still obvious in both components, so there's no implicit interference, like with patterns such as this.\$parent.

 <guest name="Damian Dulisz" />